inkandswitch/backstitch-sync-server/README.md

 ## Docker

 An example Docker Compose configuration is available in `compose.example.yml`.
-It builds the image locally from this repository:
+It runs the image from the ghcr.io `backstitch-sync-server` package.

 ```
 docker compose -f compose.example.yml up
 ```

-To run the published image:
+Or, to run the published image without Docker Compose:

 ```
 docker run --rm \